 A fracture of the big toe (hallux) tends to be more severe than that of the other toes, causing more intense pain, swelling, and bleeding under the skin.
 A big toe may break when a person drops a heavy object onto it or occasionally when a person stubs it.
 Fractures that affect the joint of the big toe may require surgery.

 The sesamoids are two small round bones located within the flexor tendon under the big toe.
-These bones may fracture from running, hiking, and sports involving coming down too hard on the ball of the foot (such as basketball and tennis).
+These bones may fracture from running, hiking, dancing and sports involving coming down too hard on the ball of the foot (such as basketball and tennis).
 Using padding or specially constructed orthoses (insoles) for the shoe helps relieve the pain.
 If pain continues, a sesamoid bone may need to be removed surgically.

 Metatarsal Fractures, or broken foot:

 A stress fracture of the metatarsals (the bones in the middle of the foot) can occur when a person walks or runs excessively.
 Putting full weight on the foot causes increased pain.
 The affected area on the metatarsal bone is tender to touch.
 Stress fractures may not be seen on x-rays if they are small or new (in an early stage).
 Sometimes CT, MRI, or bone scanning shows the fracture when x-rays do not.
 When a developing stress fracture is recognized early, stopping activities that aggravate the fracture may be all that is necessary.
 In more advanced and severe cases, crutches and a cast are necessary.